Eagle-2026/task-manager-frontend/README.md

 npm run dev
 ```

-The frontend will run on the local development server provided by Next.js.
+The frontend will run on the local Next.js development server.

 ## Backend